Marginal Benefit: Definition, Types, Formula & Examples

 Marginal Benefit and Cost Analysis

 In economics, marginal benefit is often compared with marginal cost to facilitate optimal decision making.
 Marginal cost refers to the additional cost incurred from producing or consuming one extra unit of a good or service.
-By comparing marginal benefit and marginal cost, individuals, firms, and governments can make decisions that maximize overall utility or profit.
+By comparing the two, individuals, firms, and governments can make decisions that maximize overall utility or profit.

 Applications of marginal benefit and cost analysis can be found in various economic situations, such as determining the optimal level of pollution control, allocating resources for public goods, and evaluating the costs and benefits of government policies.